opendcs/opendcs/docs/source/lrgs-userguide.rst

 data-processing applications can run on the same machine as the LRGS, or over the network.

-The latest release of the LRGS is written in almost 100% Java.
-(The only ‘native’ code is a small amount of driver code for the high-speed DOMSAT serial card.)
-Consequently, the LRGS will run on any modern computing platform (Linux, Macintosh, Windows, Solaris, AIX).
+The LRGS is written in 100% Java.
+Consequently, the LRGS will run on any modern computing platform such as Linux, Macintosh, Windows, Solaris, AIX, and running on various architectures.

 The NOAA/NESDIS Data Collection System
 --------------------------------------